liferay-search/liferay-docs/en/user/articles/100-web-experience-management/03-building-a-site/03-adding-pages-to-sites/03-content-pages/06-creating-page-fragments.markdown

 Fragments enable you to create rich content.
 With all of the included Fragments and Collections, many projects can be completed using just what ships with
-@product@.
+@sharepoint@.
 Sometimes, though, you must create your own Fragments.
 Fragments are built using HTML, CSS, and JavaScript.
 For a deeper dive into creating a custom Fragment, see [Developing Fragments](/docs/7-2/frameworks/-/knowledge_base/f/creating-fragments).